maxlath/blue-cot/README.md

   // Optinonal
   // Logs the generated URLs, body, and response time
-  debug: true, // default: false
+  debug: true, // Default: false

   // The default http agent already sets keepAlive=true
   // but if for some reason you want to pass your own http agent, you can.